panthajan/fullstack-devops-test/README.md

 1. Client App (Nginx LB)

 Frontend==WebApplication==
-We can do on the frontend;
+We can do this on the Frontend below things;
 a.
 View News List
 b.
 News Create